quicbit-js/qb1-type-base/readme.md

 # qb1-type-base

-Core types for qb1.
+Definitions of the fundamental 'base' types underpinning qb1 serialization.

 ## Overview

-qb1-type-base defines the flexible identities of types allowing qb1 to read and write type information in highly intuitive as well as compact forms, as clean strings, or using JSON format
+qb1-type-base defines the basic types which support reading and writing structured information in intuitive as well as compact forms, as clean strings, or using JSON format

 ### Representing Types as Simple Strings